bxie/bxie-academic/content/authors/admin/_index.md

 I was previously a Postdoctoral Fellow with Stanford University's [Human-Computer Interaction Group](https://hci.stanford.edu/) and [Graduate School of Education](https://ed.stanford.edu/) and an  Embedded Ethics Fellow with Stanford's Institute for Human-Centered AI and McCoy Center for Ethics in Society.
 I completed my PhD at the University of Washington Information School with Prof. Amy Ko, where I was a National Science Foundation (NSF) Graduate Research Fellow and also a research intern at non-profit Code.org.
 Prior to my PhD, I was an MIT EECS-Google Research and Innovation Scholar as an undergraduate and Master's student at MIT researching with Prof. Hal Abelson and MIT App Inventor.

 For more information, see [about me](/about), [projects](#projects), or [CV](/files/cv.pdf).

+If you are a student interested in working with me, please read [this page](/post/students) for more information.